KM Software

 Another example is attending a product demonstration of a new AI software feature.
 During the demo, you gain explicit/theoretical knowledge.
 But when you use the feature yourself, your explicit knowledge becomes implicit knowledge through hands-on experience.

-This form of knowledge is easy to communicate, but hard to document and use.
+This type of knowledge management is easy to communicate, but hard to document and use.

 4. Tacit Knowledge